 After discovering the worlds of plus-size fashion blogging and fat liberation advocacy in 2012, I began taking steps to reclaim my own fat body, one of which was changing up my wardrobe.
-Sartorially, my teens and early 20s were characterized by shapeless dresses, dark colours, A-line silhouettes and anything oversized enough to "hide" my lumps, bumps and supposed imperfections.
+Sartorially, my teens and early 20s were characterised by shapeless dresses, dark colours, A-line silhouettes and anything oversized enough to 'hide' my lumps, bumps and supposed imperfections.
 I believed, for a long time, that being fat was one of the worst things a person could be (a lesson most of us begin consuming from the time we are children).
 I thought no one should have to bear the sight of my figure, the nuances of my soft flesh.

-As I learned more about diet culture, body image and fat politics, while consuming imagery of unapologetic fat babes on the internet, I learned about other places I could buy clothes.
+As I learned more about diet culture, body image and fat politics, while consuming imagery of unapologetic fat babes on the Internet, I learned about other places I could buy clothes.
 I was introduced to independent plus-size designers: the people listening to plus-size consumers when no one else would.
 I observed the radicalness of wearing the styles fat women are so regularly told are not for us.
-I watched as others decorated their visible belly outlines (VBOs) in faux leather mini skirts, skintight jumpsuits, pencil dresses and skinny jeans, and slowly grew more comfortable celebrating my own body in these ways.
+I watched as others decorated their visible belly outlines (VBOs) in faux leather mini skirts, skintight jeans, pencil dresses and skinny jeans, and slowly grew more comfortable celebrating my own body in these ways.

 It was liberating, to say the least.
-I had never before felt fabric cling to my lower belly, my large thighs, my "bingo wings," my big bum, or my love handles.
+I had never before felt fabric cling to my lower belly, my large thighs, my 'bingo wings', my big bum or my love handles.
 I’d never treated any part of my figure like something to care for or show empathy towards, let alone something to celebrate.
 For years thereafter, I purchased predominantly body-hugging styles and delighted in feeling like I was displaying my figure proudly despite all the messaging which insisted I should hide.
 Tight clothing helped me become more comfortable with the sight of my body and in the moments when the sight of my body in tight clothing made others uncomfortable, I felt a little twinge of satisfaction.
-After all, people should have to confront their own internalized fatphobia and fat people should be allowed to wear whatever they so please.
+After all, people should have to confront their own internalised fatphobia and fat people should be allowed to wear whatever they so please.

 It’s true that in shapeless dresses, the particulars of my fat body are not as visible as they might be in something form-fitting.
 Still, there is some boldness to be garnered from them.
 In these looser styles I feel as though I take up more physical space.
 I am a big woman in a big dress, allowing myself to live comfortably in that bigness in a culture that would rather see me shrink.
 Ultimately, the experience of wearing shapeless garments as a 29-year-old who believes in fat liberation is indescribably different from the experience of wearing shapeless garments as a 19-year-old who wanted nothing more than to disappear.